-Bartlesville Radio » News » Glamor Pets Has Photos With Santa
+Bartlesville Radio » News » Glamour Pets Has Photos With Santa

 Pets

-Glamor Pets Has Photos With Santa
+Glamour Pets Has Photos With Santa

 Evan Fahrbach

-It is the time of year to get some youngsters pictures with Santa, and you don’t have to leave out your furry friends thanks to Glamor Pets.
+It is the time of year to get some youngsters pictures with Santa, and you don’t have to leave out your furry friends thanks to Glamour Pets.

-Pets of Northeast Oklahoma can have their pictures taken with Old Saint Nick at Glamor Pets on Saturday.
+Pets of Northeast Oklahoma can have their pictures taken with Old Saint Nick at Glamour Pets on Saturday.
 The event will take place from 9:00 AM to 12:00 PM.

 « Back to News